ENTR — The new social platform for young Europeans | DW | 18.05.2021

 The European Union has many fans among younger people.
 But also plenty of skeptics.
 ENTR is a new international social media project for everyone, launched by DW and media partners.

 "It's an uncertain time, corona has shaken up everything everywhere in Europe," says Gönna Ketels, who is responsible for content in the ENTR project.
-"What now?" is ENTR's guiding question, and it provides plenty of material for the target audience of people between 18 and 34.
+"What's Next?" is ENTR's guiding question, and it provides plenty of material for the target audience of people between 18 and 34.

 It is important to her team that they are not seen as an extended PR arm of the EU's headquarters in Brussels, even though it provides ENTR with funding.
 "We're not going to uncritically celebrate EU-Europe, but also look directly at the problem areas," adds Coordinating Editor Caroline Schmitt.